CLOVIS-AI/website/docs/website/docs/talks/bordeauxkt.md

 !!! note ""
     BordeauxKt events are most of the time held in French.

 Since 2024, I organize [BordeauxKt](https://bordeauxkt.io/), the Kotlin user group in Bordeaux, south-west France.
+[Learn more](../experience/bordeauxkt.md).

 I typically speak at all events to introduce recent news (latest Kotlin versions, other related events) and the speakers.
 On this page, I only list events where I did more than introduce the topic.